Cuomo says Trump will dispatch USNS Comfort hospital ship to NYC harbor 'immediately' amid coronavirus outbreak in state

 "The Comfort and Mercy will not deploy to treat COVID patients, but will be made available to assist with treatment of other patients in coastal locations where local health professionals are necessarily focused on a large number of COVID cases," the Navy said in a statement.

-In total, the U.S. currently has more than 6,500 confirmed cases of coronavirus in all 50 states, including Washington, D.C.
+As of mid-day Wednesday, the U.S. currently had more than 7,300 confirmed cases of coronavirus in all 50 states, including Washington, D.C.
 The U.S., so far, has seen 115 COVID-19-related deaths.

 The Trump administration’s coronavirus task force predicted Tuesday that the number of cases in the U.S. could peak in about 45 days.